grammyjs/grammY/CONTRIBUTING.md

 2. Install the dependencies via `npm install`.
    This will also compile the project for you.
 3. Use [`npm link`](https://docs.npmjs.com/cli/v7/commands/npm-link) to integrate grammY into your bot project.
+4. After changing the code, you can run `npm run backport` to compile the code.

 ### Working on an Official Plugin of grammY